CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/AssetSudiInfo.md

 HasSudiCertificate returns a boolean if a field has been set.

+### SetSudiCertificateNil

+`func (o *AssetSudiInfo) SetSudiCertificateNil(b bool)`

+ SetSudiCertificateNil sets the value for SudiCertificate to be an explicit nil

+### UnsetSudiCertificate
+`func (o *AssetSudiInfo) UnsetSudiCertificate()`

+UnsetSudiCertificate ensures that no value is present for SudiCertificate, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)